ACK-J/postMessage-tracker-firefox/README.md

 # postMessage-tracker-firefox

-This is a super simple port of the extension to make it work nicely with Firefox.
+This is a super simple port of the extension with added potentially vulnerable function highlighting.
 All credit goes to Frans Rosén.

 Made by [Frans Rosén](https://twitter.com/fransrosen).
 Presented during the ["Attacking modern web technologies"-talk](https://www.youtube.com/watch?v=oJCCOnF25JU) ([Slides](https://speakerdeck.com/fransrosen/owasp-appseceu-2018-attacking-modern-web-technologies)) at OWASP AppSec Europe back in 2018, but finally released in May 2020.